Gordon B. Hinckley: Church employment

 In the early 1950s, Hinckley was part of a committee that considered how to present the temple ordinances at the Swiss Temple.
 The concern was how this could be done when a need existed to provide them in at least 10 languages; the concern was eventually solved through the use of a film version of the endowment.

-Hinckley's background in journalism and public relations prepared him well to preside over the church during a time when it has received increasing media coverage.
+Hinckley's background in journalism and public relations prepared him well to preside over the church during a time when it had received increasing media coverage.
 He had learned to use new technology to spread the word of God, developed positive relationships with people of other faiths, and studied and written works of Church history.
 These experiences would serve as a foundation for the service he would give for the rest of his life.

 In 1957, Hinckley was named to the board of directors of KSL.
 Shortly after he was named to the executive committee of the board.

 Family

 On April 29, 1937, Hinckley married Marjorie Pay (November 23, 1911 – April 6, 2004) in the Salt Lake Temple.
-They had five children, including Richard G. Hinckley, an LDS Church general authority since 2005, and Virginia Hinckley Pearce, a former member of the church's Young Women general presidency.
+They had five children, including Richard G. Hinckley, an LDS Church general authority between 2005 and 2011, and Virginia Hinckley Pearce, a former member of the church's Young Women general presidency.

-Another of their daughters, Kathleen Hinckley Barnes Walker, co-authored several books with Virginia, and ran an events company.
+Another of their daughters, Kathleen Hinckley Barnes Walker, co-authored several children's books with Virginia and ran an events company.
 Her first husband, Alan Barnes, died in 2001 and in 2004 she married M. Richard Walker.
 The Walkers served from 2005 to 2008 as president and matron of the Salt Lake Temple and lived in Preston, England, from 2011 to 2013, while Richard served as president of the Missionary Training Center.

-Hinckley's other son, Clark, has also served in several church leadership positions, including stake president, as president of the church's Spain Barcelona Mission (2009 to 2012), and from 2015 to 2018, he was the first president of the Tijuana Mexico Temple.
+Hinckley's other son, Clark, has also served in several church leadership positions, including stake president, president of the church's Spain Barcelona Mission (2009 to 2012), and the first president of the Tijuana Mexico Temple (2015 to 2018).